This article will outline how to use the PR Assistant in Media Relations.

 Navigate to the Media Relations tab in the left-hand navigation bar.
 Select “PR Assistant”

 Click the text box and enter your key messages or a first draft.
 Select the format option to apply a pitch or a press release format.
+The pitch format will provide you with an email pitch, while the press release format will provide you with a press release formatted in the AP style.

 Next, you can modify the length from the options “Short, Medium, and Long”, add or edit quotes, and attribute them to a named person.
 Though a quote is not required to build the pitch or press release, we recommend you use quotes if you have them.